 Fig. 3

-This support does not use any external restraints.
-Supporting force is applied to the support's node, which is input as three projects on the global coordinate axes Fx, Fy, Fz.
-See "custom restraints"
+This support type does not require external restraints.
+Supporting force is applied at the support node through three components in global coordinates Fx, Fy, Fz.
+See "Custom Restraints"

 Property |